kripod/otion/packages/gatsby-plugin-otion/README.md

 # gatsby-plugin-otion

-Integrates otion, the atomic CSS-in-JS library, with Gatsby sites.
+Gatsby plugin for otion, the atomic CSS-in-JS library.

 ## Usage